 "It is achievable," Romney said during a speech in Hobbs, NM.
 "This is not some pie in the sky kind of thing; this is a real, achievable objective."

-Romney called for significant regulatory reform, including amending the Clean Air Act to exclude carbon dioxide from its purview and streamlining Nuclear Regulatory Commission processes to ensure that licensing decisions for reactors are completed within two years.
-And the plan calls for approval of the controversial Keystone XL oil pipeline, which the Obama administration denied this year on the recommendation of the U.S. State Department (see NGI, Jan.
-23).
+Romney called for significant regulatory reform, including amending the Clean Air Act to exclude carbon dioxide from its purview and streamlining of Nuclear Regulatory Commission processes to ensure that licensing decisions for reactors are completed within two years.
+And the plan calls for approval of the controversial Keystone XL oil pipeline, which the Obama administration denied this year on the recommendation of the U.S. State Department (see Daily GPI, Jan.
+19).

 The energy plan would help turn the United States into "an energy superpower," creating more than three million jobs, adding more than $500 billion to the country's gross domestic product and producing more than $1 trillion in revenue for federal, state and local governments, according to the Romney campaign.